 MACRS depreciation is an important tool for businesses to recover certain capital costs over the property’s lifetime.
 Allowing businesses to deduct the depreciable basis over five years reduces tax liability and accelerates the rate of return on a solar investment.
 This has been a significant driver for the solar industry and other energy industries.

 In response to the severe economic crisis of 2008, Congress decided to further incentivize capital investment by accelerating the depreciation schedule economy-wide.
 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 allowed companies to claim a 100% depreciation bonus on qualifying capital equipment purchased and placed in service by December 31, 2011.
-Under current law, companies that place qualifying equipment in service through December 31, 2012 are eligible for 50 percent bonus depreciation.
-This means that in the first year of service, companies can elect to depreciate 50 percent of the basis while the remaining 50 percent is depreciated under the normal MACRS schedule.
-For more information, the IRS released official guidance (Rev. Proc.
-2011-26) concerning bonus depreciation.
+Congress included an extension of 50% bonus depreciation in an early 2013 extenders package, but 50% bonus depreciation expired at the end of 2013.
+At the end of 2014, Congress passed a retroactive extension of 50% depreciation such that under current law, companies that placed qualifying equipment in service through December 31, 2014 were eligible for 50% bonus depreciation.
+This means that in the first year of service, companies could elect to depreciate 50% of the basis while the remaining 50% is depreciated under the normal MACRS schedule.